Desperado0712/LinDan/readme.txt

 Git is a distributed version control system.
-Git ree software.
-Git is a good tool.
+Git is free distributed under the GPL.